Fashion fonts for logotype in 2023/24

 The large white area with your big logo is called the artboard.
 Click on one of the letters on the logo shown on the artboard, and a dropdown of alternative letters shows up.
 To swap, click on the new letter design.
 To see how the logo looks in small, scroll down to the brand kit section that shows your mark in different colors.

 The Mojomox logo maker app lets you select from modern fonts easily.
-Try out different type first: remember, serifs are more sophisticated and personal, whereas sans serifs are more approachable with a focus on simplicity.
-Next, try the weight slider: the thinner the logotype, the more elegant the logo, and the thicker, the stronger the logo appears.
-Thinner type is harder to read when the mark is small.
-Read more under “Test your logotype design” below.
+Try out different typefaces first: Serifs are more sophisticated and personal, whereas sans serifs are more approachable with a focus on simplicity.
+Next, try the weight slider: the lighter the logotype, the more elegant the logo, and the bolder, the stronger the logo appears.
+While thinner type is more elegant, it is harder to read when the mark is small.

 Lastly, test your design because all designers know that good design means that form follows function.
 A logo should be readable in small sizes (check the Brand in Context section at the very bottom of the logo maker app).
-Design multiple versions of your logo and upload the files to your e-commerce store, test the mark on our business card maker, and mount them onto other applications you have in mind.
+Design multiple versions of your logo and upload the files to your e-commerce store, test the mark on a business card, and mount a printed version onto other applications you have in mind.
 Will your logo be attached to your clothing?
 How?
-Is the logo easy to add with the technique you’ll use?
+Is the logo easy to produce with the technique you’ll use?